Hans Reiter (physician): Later life

 After his release, Reiter went back to work in the field of medicine and research in rheumatology.
 He died at age 88, in 1969, at his country estate in Kassel-Wilhelmshöhe.

 Reiter's syndrome

 In 1977, a group of doctors began a campaign to replace the term "Reiter's syndrome" with "reactive arthritis".
 In addition to Reiter's war crimes, they pointed out that he was not the first to describe the syndrome, nor were his conclusions correct regarding its pathogenesis.
 Reiter incorrectly concluded that the triad of conjunctivitis, urethritis, and non-gonococcal arthritis was the result of a spirochetal infection and proposed the name "Spirochaetosis arthrosis".
-The group of doctors was joined by Dr. Ephraim Engleman, one of the authors on the first English-language journal article that used the term "Reiter's syndrome", who was still practicing 65 years later and had been unaware of Reiter's Nazi connections at the time he suggested the eponym.
+The group of doctors was joined by Dr. Ephraim Engleman, one of the authors on the first English-language journal article that used the term "Reiter's syndrome", who was still practising 65 years later and had been unaware of Reiter's Nazi connections at the time he suggested the eponym.
 The campaign gradually gained momentum, and the term "Reiter's syndrome" has become increasingly anachronistic and has fallen out of favor.